-Fishing skills are vital if you live on an island, thus indigenous people have always been fishing for life rather than leisure.
+Fishing skills are vital if you live on an island, thus indigenous people have always been fishing to survive rather than a leisure activity.
 Not surprising, fishermen in the Maldives are real pros.
 Luckily, these friendly people don't conceal their skills from strangers - anyone can join a fisherman's crew and learn the most efficient techniques.

 For an authentic experience, try fishing from a Dhoni boat with the locals.
 It can be easily arranged through your hotel.
 Dhoni are usually used for night-time fishing near reefs and atolls.
 Expect a catch of snappers, mackerel, emperors, jacks, and various small fish.